anokidev/opencalculator/README.md

-# OpenCalc
+# OpenCalculator

-OpenCalc is a free and open-source collection of graphical calculator utillity apps, that you can use via a website!
+OpenCalculator is a free and open-source collection of graphical calculator utillity apps, that you can use via a website!
-The entire concept of OpenCalc revolves around objects.
+The entire concept of OpenCalculator revolves around objects.
 Each of them contains specific properties that the user can manipulate, such as:

 - Points.
 - Equations.